 Small Business, Enterprise and Employment Act 2015

-It also introduced a move away from filing annual returns on a set date every year, to making a Confirmation Statement at least once every 12 months instead under s92 of the Act (duty to deliver confirmation statement instead of annual return) which is a substitution for Part 24 of the Companies Act 2006 (annual confirmation of accuracy of information on register).
+The also introduced a move away from filing annual returns on a set date every year, to making a Confirmation Statement at least once every 12 months under s92 of the Act (duty to deliver confirmation statement instead of annual return) which is a substitution for Part 24 of the Companies Act 2006 (annual confirmation of accuracy of information on register).
 Statutory registers can also be maintained at Companies House rather than at the registered office of the company in order to remove the element of duplicate filing for companies that take advantage of this new option.

 The improvement of dispute processes will mean it is easier for individuals whose names or addresses are used to establish companies without their authority to have these details removed from the register.